December 5, 2015

-In November 2010, Neilson did a eye-tracking study to uncover an interesting summary from their findings.
+In November 2010, Neilson did an eye-tracking study to uncover an interesting summary from their findings.

 “Users pay close attention to photos and other images that contain relevant information but ignore fluffy pictures used to jazz up Web pages.”

 Users some times approach images by completely ignoring them except in certain cases.
-For example, People photos on your about page for instance is a good thing to have so long as they are REAL people.
+For example, People's photos on your about page, for instance, is a good thing to have so long as they are REAL people.

 Jakob Neilson writes, “Here, the user spent 10% more time viewing the portrait photos than reading the biographies, even though the bios consumed 316% more space.
 It's obvious from the gaze plot that the user was in a hurry and just wanted to get a quick overview of the FreshBooks team, and looking at photos is indeed faster than reading full paragraphs.”

 Formatting matters tremendously on the web.
 If you publish content you need to be sure your users can read it from anywhere on any device.
 Focus on making the experience easy and pleasant rather than focusing on aesthetics.
 You may notice a lot of blogs have a pretty plain design.
 This is on purpose because it is always more about the content.